tryigit/Android-Life-Knowledge/README.md

 ---

-This repository documents the architectural shift in how the Android operating system monitors, reports, and secures hardware health metrics—covering battery subsystems, storage (UFS), and silicon longevity.
+This repository documents the architectural shift in how the Android operating system monitors, reports, and secures hardware health metrics covering battery subsystems, storage (UFS), and silicon longevity.
 It serves as a bridge between legacy estimation methods and modern hardware abstraction layers.

 ## Documentation Index